 (A) The department of transportation may contract to sell commercial advertising space within or on the outside surfaces of any building located within a roadside rest area under its jurisdiction in exchange for cash payment.
-Money the department receives under this section shall be deposited in the state treasury to the credit of the roadside rest area improvement fund, which is hereby created.
-The department shall use the money in the fund only to improve roadside rest areas in accordance with section 5529.06 of the Revised Code.
+Money the department receives under this section shall be deposited in the state treasury to the credit of the highway operating fund.

 (B) Advertising placed under this section shall comply with all of the following:

 (1) It shall not be libelous or obscene and shall not promote any illegal product or service.